 This course is open to all university students, or anyone else who has serious interest in these topics.
 Teachers who have participated in the past have returned to their classrooms with a wealth of materials including slides, photos, minerals and fossils.
 Students with disabilities may be accomadated.
 Biology or Geology majors/minors should take should take Biology/Geology 451.

-Cost: $2,550 (estimate) Based on 20 full paying participants.
-Includes lodging (14 nights), transportation, meal allowance, entrance fees, and all instructional costs including tuition for four undergraduate credits.
+Cost: $2,650 (estimate) Based on 20 full paying participants.
+Includes lodging, transportation, meal allowance, entrance fees, and all instructional costs including tuition for four undergraduate credits.
 Financial aid may apply.

-To receive an application packet and additional information, please contact:
+To receive an enrollment packet or additional information, please contact:

 Kari Borne, Continuing Education, UW-Whitewater, Roseman 2010,